-The Exchange Cash Portion was funded with cash on hand and borrowings made under the revolving commitments of our bank credit facilities.
-Both Morris Communications and Shivers are controlled by William S. Morris III, who at the time was a member of Mediacom's Board of Directors.
+The Exchange Cash Portion was funded with cash on hand and borrowings made under the revolving commitments of our credit facilities.
+Both Morris Communications and Shivers are controlled by William S. Morris III, who at the time was a member of our Board of Directors.

-Based upon the \$4.92 closing price per share of our Class A common stock on the Completion Date (the "Closing Price"), we recognized a gain on sale of cable systems, net, of approximately \$13.8 million for the six months ended June 30, 2009, which included approximately \$1.3 million in legal and consulting fees, as well as other customary closing adjustments.
-For the six months ended June 30, 2009, an amount of \$29.3 million was recorded in our consolidated statements of cash flows, under the caption Non-Cash Transactions - Financing, to account for the excess value of the Exchange Shares on the Completion Date over the Exchange Cash Portion.
-This amount was determined by the number of Exchange Shares adjusted for the Closing Price less the Exchange Cash Portion.
+Based upon the \$4.92 closing price per share of our Class A common stock on the Completion Date (the "Closing Price"), we recognized a gain on sale of cable systems, net, of approximately \$13.8 million for the nine months ended September 30, 2009, which reflected approximately \$1.3 million in legal and consulting fees, as well as other customary closing adjustments.
+For the nine months ended September 30, 2009, an amount of \$29.3 million was recorded in our Consolidated Statements of Cash Flows, under the caption Non-Cash Transactions - Financing, to account for the excess value of the Exchange Shares on the Completion Date over the Exchange Cash Portion.
+This amount was determined by calculating the value of the Exchange Shares using the Closing Price, less the Exchange Cash Portion.